 SCCT ADLIBeration will be made up of strong teen improv performers who will be cast after an audition.
 Performers who are accepted will be accepted into a Junior Varsity or Varsity team based on assessments they will receive from their audition.

-We will notify you of your acceptance to the group by Sept 18, then you can register.
+We will notify you of your acceptance to the group by Sept 9, then you can register (we will send you the link).
 The class cost is already significantly discounted, so there is no early registration discount.

 Both Varsity and Junior Varsity troupes will meet on Monday evenings from 6:45-8:15pm.